 Butt sweat.
 We don’t want to talk about it either – but sometimes it’s inevitable.
 If you’re struggling with butt sweat, we feel your pain and discomfort.
 It’s hard to talk about, and it can be even harder to find good resources on dealing with butt sweat.

-That’s why we’ve put together this quick guide on butt sweat – and how to prevent it.
-With these eight ways to stop, reduce, and hide butt sweat, you’ll be able to take control of the situation and improve your comfort and confidence as a result.
+That’s why we’ve put together this quick guide on how to prevent butt sweat.
+With these eight tips to stop, reduce, and hide butt sweat, you’ll be able to take control of the situation and improve your comfort and confidence as a result.
 Before we dive in, let’s discuss what causes butt sweat, and then we’ll tackle all the ways to deal with butt sweat too.

 Starting with the basics, we sweat to cool off our bodies.
 Our bodies have two types of sweat glands: eccrine glands and apocrine glands.
 Eccrine glands are responsible for producing the odorless mix of salt and water we typically think of as sweat; apocrine glands produce the smelly substance we typically smell when someone’s sweating.